imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Notes

 - We will install it from it's [GitHub](https://github.com/CISOfy/lynis) page so we have the latest and greatest.
 - CISOFY also offers packages for many distributions.
-Check https://packages.cisofy.com/ for distribution specfic installation instructions.
+Check https://packages.cisofy.com/ for distribution specific installation instructions.

 #### References